neophyt3/neophyt3/README.md

 - 🔭 I’m currently working on few Node.js and fastify projects for which I will open source soon

-- 🌱 I’m currently learning **Build tools such as Bazel and getting deeper into Linux kernel and C beyond basics**
+- 🌱 I’m currently learning **Build tools such as Bazel and getting deeper into Linux kernel and C and Rust**

 - 💬 Ask me about **Javascript, TypeScript, Nodejs, Golang, Databases, DSA, Devops**